gabrielpc1190/tesseract-ocr/README.md

 # Then modify your container CMD and set it like this:
 ``'tesseract' '--tessdata-dir' '/data/tessdata' '/data/img.jpg' '/data/exported' '-l' 'spa' '--oem' '1' '/data/tessdata/config.conf'``
+# Now put a jpg file on your run your data folder and run your container
+You will get a searchable pdf called exported.pdf
+# That's it!